RWBuild/package_guhemba-payment-laravel/readme.md

 This time An extra field: `reference` will be added on the transaction `object`.

-## 8. Other methods that you may need to use
+## 8. Other methods that you  need to use specially for Error handling

 ### 8.1 getResponse()